ForbesLindesay/closest/README.md

 # Closest

-Similar to jQuery's `$.fn.closest` and `$.fn.parents`.
 Finds the closest parent that matches a selector.
+Like `jQuery.fn.closest`

 ## Installation